Sag-Dev/gamedev-templates/game_development/GDD.md

 - *Track 1: Jump, my dear (50 minutes long)*

 ### Sound effects
 How the game will sound.
-What sounds will be needed and how will they behave. e.g.:
+What sounds will be needed and how will they behave? e.g.:

 *The game will have a sound effect for the jump, and some levels will be rainy,